-With God in me, I bowed my head, crossed myself, rose and walked back to my pew with hands in prayer, filled with the Holy Trinity.
-I was, careful not to let the host touch my teeth and slowly dissolve on my tongue as told by the good sister.
+With God within, I bowed my head, crossed myself, rose and walked back to my pew with hands in prayer, filled with the Holy Trinity.
+I was, careful not to let the host touch my teeth and instead let it slowly dissolve on my tongue as told by the good sister.
 She had explained God didn’t like to get chewed up before entering one’s body.
 Kneeling in the pew a wonderful feeling of joy filled me.
 I experienced a shroud of light.
 God the Father, Jesus His only begotten Son and the Holy Ghost were united with my soul.
 My knees were no longer sore.
 It’s a mystical and emotional experience those not Catholic miss and cannot comprehend.
-Thereafter, I loved going to Holy Communion and did so every Sunday and on every Holy Day of Obligation.
-Doing so, I racked up a slew of plenary indulgences, Catholic Church tenet get out of purgatory cards, much needed later in life.
+Thereafter, I loved going to Holy Communion and did so every Sunday and racked up a slew of plenary indulgences, a Catholic Church tenet of get out of purgatory cards, much needed later in life.

 In addition to communion I loved to sing and loved Gloria in excelsis Deo, (Latin for "Glory to God in the highest") and Kyrie Eleison, (Greek for "Lord have mercy").
 Even the Gregorian chant was beautiful to my ears.
 With an atypical contralto singing voice the nuns put me in the school choir as a semi star.
 In grade school with the sisters urging I decided to be a nun.
 Dad laughed saying I would become a penguin but Mom encouraged me and prayed it would happen.